checking And Savings account disclosures

 A Regular Savings Account will convert to a Savings Plus account if a Visa Debit Card is used at least once for purchases.

-Youth Savings: primary account holder must be under the age of 18.
+Youth Savings and StudentFirst Checking: primary account holder must be under the age of 18.
 Parent or legal guardian must be a joint account holder.
-Once the primary account holder reaches the age of 18, the account will convert to a Regular Savings Account.
+Once the primary account holder reaches the age of 18, the account will convert to a Regular Savings Account or a Regular Checking Account.

 Club Accounts are paid dividends yearly and then the funds are transferred to your Savings or Checking Account at maturity, which is the first week of November for Christmas Club and the first week in June for Vacation Club.